Grantees

 Project Outcomes

 The activity and anatomy of neurons in the brain’s outer mantle, the cortex, are abnormal in Parkinson’s disease.
-Our studies will help us to understand which specific cells or connections are involved in parkinsonism.
-This knowledge may allow us to therapeutically target these circuits through stimulation, pharmacologic, or genetic methods.
+Team Wichmann's studies will help researchers to understand which specific cells or connections are involved in parkinsonism.
+This knowledge may allow researchers to therapeutically target these circuits through stimulation, pharmacologic, or genetic methods.
+View Team Outcomes.

 The ASAP Collaborative Research Network spans beyond circuitry interactions.
 Check out the functional genomics and neuro-immune themes for a complete look at the work our diverse group of grantees is doing to tackle key knowledge gaps in Parkinson’s disease research.